Finding Your Purpose with ikigai

 What’s Your Ikigai?

-Luckily, there is a proven antidote to detachment, a powerful tool that can help you reconnect with your passion and drive: Purpose.
-Or, as the Japanese call it, your “ikigai” (“ee-key-guy”)- the secret to living a long and purposeful life.
+Recognizing these signs of detachment is crucial for addressing burnout and taking steps to prioritize your well-being and professional fulfillment.
+Luckily, there is an antidote to detachment, a powerful tool that can help you reconnect with your passion and drive: Purpose.
+Or, as the Japanese call it, your “ikigai” (“ee-key-guy”): The secret to living a long and purposeful life.

 Your ikigai is the convergence of four elements: